French Onion Gouda Stuffed Meatballs

 - Cut your Smoked Gouda cheese block into cubes.
 Stuff one piece inside your ground beef, enclose and form into meatballs.

-- Heat your cast iron skillet to medium/high heat and brown your meatballs for 2 to 3 minutes each side.
+- Heat your cast iron skillet (paid link) to medium/high heat and brown your meatballs for 2 to 3 minutes each side.
 Remove from heat and place to the side.

 - Into the same skillet, add your chopped onions and cook until translucent.

 - In a small bowl, add beef stock, Worcestershire sauce, wine, corn starch, minced garlic, ground ginger, and whisk (paid link) together.
 Add your beef stock mixture to the skillet and cook until it begins to bubble.

 - Add your cream of mushroom.
 Stir until blended then add your meatballs back to the skillet covering with sauce.
 Cover with shredded cheeses.

 - Bake at 400 degrees for 7 to 10 minutes.

 The recipe makes a total of 12 meatballs — 6 in each mini cast iron skillet (paid link).

 This recipe is gluten-free as no breadcrumbs are used in making the meatballs.